 To get the full brewery experience, you can wander right up to the brewing tanks, cold Middy in hand, and chat with the brewers about the 25hL four-vessel system and the brewing process.
 There’s also the option to go on one of the daily brewery tours, wander the labyrinth of stainless steel tanks, and watch the bottles whizz past on the packaging line.

 The courtyard out the back is the ideal spot for a sparkling Sonny Cider paired with chargrilled broccolini and whipped cod roe.
 When you’re sitting out there on a wooden bench, among the flagstones, bougainvillea and olive trees, you’d swear you were in the Mediterranean.

-But you can always return to Australia by popping around the corner to the open parkland.
+And you can always return to Australia by popping back to the open parkland.
 Sit on the grass, savour an Australian Pale Ale in the sun, and rip into a bucket of prawns or some fish and chips wrapped in paper.

 It’s always refreshing to see people making beer without taking themselves too seriously, and that’s Felons in a nutshell.
 As general manager Ash Cranston says: “Beer’s fun.
 We want to be out there showing people that beer is a lot of fun.”
 One way to do that has been to convert a firetruck into a beer truck and nickname it 'Boss'.
 Because why not?